Gugulethu Seven: Incident

 On 3 March 1986, 25 heavily armed police were briefed and deployed at Wingfield Naval Base at 3 a.m.
 The intended target area was surrounded and occupied by police by 5 a.m.
 Mbane, driving a stolen bakery van, dropped the seven youth off at the site around 7:25 a.m.
 Allegedly, grenades were thrown by the Gugulethu Seven and the police started firing from all sides.
 Reports say that Piet was the only one who had time to fire back.
 The police officers at the scene included: Warrant Officers Barnard and McMaster, Majors Johan Kleyn, Dolf Odendal, and Stephanus Brits, Captain Charles Brazzelle, Sergeants John Sterrenberg, Andre Grobbellar and Rian Bellingan, and Constable Thapelo Mbelo.

-For their help in exposing and leading the Gugulethu Seven into fire, Mbane and Maluleke were given ZAR7000 - one thousand for each victim.
+For their help in exposing and leading the Gugulethu Seven into the fire, Mbane and Maluleke were given ZAR7000 - one thousand for each victim.

 It was later reported that Piet suffered 12 bullet wounds to his head.

-Aftermath & Mother's Testimony
+Aftermath and mother's testimony

 Piet and the Gugulethu Seven's deaths led to an inquest in 1986, and a trial in 1987, which later reopened in 1989.
 The findings by Wynberg magistrate, Mr. Hoffman, were that the seven men had died in a legitimate anti-terrorist operation.
 In her 27 November 1996 Truth and Reconciliation Commission Gross Human Rights Violations testimony, Piet's mother Cynthia Nomveyu Ngewu said the trials in court were dissatisfying and she couldn't understand the language being spoken; the proceedings were in Afrikaans.

 Ngewu said she had to see her dead son being dragged with a rope around his waist, broadcast on television.
 The police told her that her son had shot at the police and they later came by her home to look for weapons.
 Ngewu later expressed her forgiveness and reconciliatory beliefs in regards to her son's killing:

 "We do not want to return the evil that perpetrators committed to the nation.
 We want to demonstrate humanness towards them, so that they in turn may restore their own humanity".

 The South African Police that applied for amnesty for the killings were Rian Bellingan, Thapelo Mbelo, and Xola Frank 'Jimmy' Mbane.
 They received the amnesty.